laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Project Management/Agile Project Management/Readme.md

 ## Brief Description

-- The goal of this third course in a series of three examines the philosophy and process of managing projects using Agile project management.
-Students in this course will learn the Agile philosophy and process including the Scrum framework, sprints, and user stories.
-Upon completion of this course, you will be able to distinguish between traditional and agile project management methodologies and understand the benefits of delivering value early in an engineering project.
+- In this course, I learned how to distinguish between traditional and agile project management methodologies, and to understand the benefits of delivering value early in an engineering project.